 Safari Secret: Kidepo National Park

 Considered a hidden gem in Uganda by CNN, Kidepo Valley National Park is raw, wild and untouched Africa.
 Its remote location in Northern Uganda makes it the least visited park in Uganda but for those who choose to make the trip, Kidepo offers a rich array of wildlife that includes lions, elephants, buffalo and zebra as well as spectacular birdlife that features many bird species not found anywhere else in Africa.

 The park has a diverse landscape with hills, valleys and lush plains.
 The park consists of two major valleys – Kidepo and Narus – with rivers with corresponding names which nourish the wildlife.
 At the extreme north are the Kanangarok Springs which are a permanent water source in the park and home to the elusive Shoebill stork.

-The original inhabitants of the park are the lk community, a small hunter-gatherer ethnic group that has closely guarded its unique culture and language so much so, that neighbouring communities don’t understand it too!
+The original inhabitants of the park are the lk community, a small hunter-gatherer ethnic group that has closely guarded its unique culture and language so much so, that neighboring communities don’t understand it either.
 Also found at the outskirts of the park are the Karamoja people, a pastoralist community similar to the Maasai in Kenya.
 Kidepo offers a perfect serving of an exclusive safari experience with amazing wildlife and fantastic cultural interaction.